 Active families with or without children, rural settings or large yards, a single person who is very active and home often

 If you are a very active individual who is looking for a pup to join your energetic lifestyle, the Labraheeler may be the right breed for you.
 This designer breed is a mix between a Labrador Retriever and an Australian Cattle Dog, also known as the Heeler.
 They are very sweet, affectionate, and loyal.
 They make a great addition to any family, yet they require a lot of your time and energy.

-Even if this breed sounds like a great fit for you so far, it’s not yet time to ask how much is that doggie in the window.
+Even if the Blue Heeler Lab mix sounds like a great fit for you so far, it’s not yet time to ask how much is that doggie in the window.
 First, you have to understand all of the different aspects of this breed so you can make the right decision for you, your family, and your potential new pet.

 To help you with that decision, we have provided a detailed description of the Labraheeler below.
 We will share all the info you need on their temperament, care, puppy life, and much more.
 By the end, you will be equipped with all of the info you need to make the best decision possible.

 If you have come across a Labraheeler puppy, you know how adorable they can be.
 This designer hybrid breed comes from one Labrador Retriever parent and one Australian Cattle Dog parent.
 Together, these two purebreds create a puppy that is sweet, affectionate, super-active, and adorable.

 Even at such a young age, a Blue Heeler Lab mix puppy will require a lot of your time and energy.
 Not only is it important that they are trained and socialized right away, but they are more active than most and will require a lot of your time and energy outside.
 What’s more, this is a breed that does well in working environments whether training or performing tasks.